-- Last Update: It indicates the time when the last keyword was updated.
+- Last Update: It indicates the time when the previous keyword was updated.

-Since the Organic Search Positions table contains a lot of data, it is difficult to find the data that you are looking for.
-To simplify this, you are provided with filters option.
+Since the Organic Search Positions table contains many data, it is difficult to find the data you are looking for.
+To simplify this, you are provided with a filter option.

 If you know the keyword, then you can directly type it in the search bar.
 Else you can click the advanced filters option.
 Here can you include keywords with a particular term or exclude them.

-Instead of the condition containing, you can also choose Word Matching, Exactly matching begins with, ends with.
+Instead of the condition containing, you can also choose Word Matching; exactly matching begins with.

-As I already mentioned, the data provided here is huge.
-So, if you want to do more analysis on them, you need to export it to Excel or CSV.
+As I already mentioned, the data provided here is enormous.
+So, if you want to do more analysis on them, you need to export them to Excel or CSV.

-Here you can choose, whether you want to export the entire data or only the 100 first results.
+You can choose whether you want to export the entire data or only the 100 first results.

 Next, we will proceed with the position changes section.